aws-samples/aws-lambda-with-aws-sdk-for-swift/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop) (^3.5.2) The AWS CDK uses Docker to compile the Swift Lambda functions into a Docker image.
 * [Swift](https://swift.org/getting-started/#installing-swift) (5.4)

-*If you are building this sample on a Mac and have Xcode 12.5+ installed, you do not need to install Swift 5.4 as you already have it.*
+If you are building this sample on a Mac and have Xcode 12.5+ installed, you do not need to install Swift 5.4 as you already have it.

+When you configure the AWS CLI, use credentials for a user with permissions to create, update, and delete AWS CloudFormation, Amazon S3, AWS Lambda, Amazon DynamoDB, and Amazon Elastic Container Registry resources.
+The AWS CDK will use these credentials to create the resources used in this sample in your AWS account.

 ## Clone this repository